 Monthly Premium.
 There is a monthly premium for drug benefits that are in addition to your Part B premium.
 The exact amount varies and is based on the plan you choose.
 High-income Medicare beneficiaries can also expect to pay an income-related monthly-adjusted amount, in addition to the premium.
 However, most seniors pay only the standard premium.
 Note: if you do not sign up for Part D coverage when you are first eligible, you may have to pay a late enrollment penalty.

 Deductible.
 In addition to a premium, most Part D plans include a yearly deductible.
 The good news is, there is a maximum deductible amount—a limit to how much you pay out-of-pocket before your Medicare drug plan starts contributing.
-In 2020, the maximum deductible amount is $435.
-After you meet this amount, Medicare pays close to 75 percent of your prescription drug costs.
 Note: there are some Part D plans that offer “first dollar coverage”, meaning you do not pay a deductible, and coverage starts immediately.